Park-SeungWoo/kakao-ai-study/README.md

 [src](https://eunsukimme.github.io/ml/2019/11/26/Random-Forest/) <br/>

 First, make data samples by bootstrapping(sub-sampling) original data.
 Usually each sample's size is 63% of the original data's size.<br/> And there can be duplication of the datas.
-And the number of samples is a hyper-parameter.<br/>
+And the number of samples is typically up to us.
+But it doesn't need to be many, under 50 of samples are recommended.<br/>
 Second, make Decision Trees(DT) for each sample.<br/>
 Third, train each DT and get results.<br/>
 Fourth, combine these results by voting(categorical) or getting average(numerical columns).<br/>
 Finally, get total errors(OOB error: Out Of Bag error) by averaging weak learner's errors.<br/>

+It doesn't need pruning, because if the model's entropy(instability) is bigger, the performance improvement of the model larger due to bagging.<br/>
+It we use Decision Tree as the Base learner, the deeper the tree's depth, the entropy will increase.
+So the model will be getting more favorable for the Bagging.<br/>

 This is representative Bagging algorithms.
 - [Random Forest](https://github.com/Park-SeungWoo/kakao-ai-study#Random-Forest)